 - Utility bills and operating costs.

 - Buying the chemicals, such as chlorine, shock, and pH balancer.

-Need to find a pro for your backyard pool?Find Pros
+Ready to start your backyard pool?Find Pros

 Hot Trends for Backyard Swimming Pools

 Many homeowners are now thinking “outside the box” when it comes to pool design.
 They’re not just looking for a quick dip, but their own oasis where they can get away from it all.
 If this idea appeals to you, consider some of the following extras: